piazzai/arguelles/README.md

 By default, the theme uses serif fonts for body text.
 Loading it with the `sans` option makes sans-serif fonts default, keeping serif only for math type.
 Because sans-serif font is more space-efficient, this could be useful for slides that contain more text and bullet points.
 See the two animations below for comparison.

 The `frameno` option adds frame numbering in the bottom right corner.
 By default, frame numbers are hidden on title and plain frames.
-They can also be suppressed on individual frames through the local `noframenumbering` option, as in:
+They can be suppressed on individual frames through `noframenumbering`, as in:

 ```tex
 \begin{frame}[noframenumbering]